awsdocs/aws-secrets-manager-docs/doc_source/monitoring.md

 If you have secrets in multiple AWS accounts and AWS Regions in your organization, you can aggregate that configuration and compliance data\.

+Monitoring secrets with AWS Config is supported in all AWS Regions except Asia Pacific \(Jakarta\)\.

 ## Use Security Hub for security best practices in Secrets Manager<a name="integrating-securityhub"></a>

 AWS Security Hub provides you with a comprehensive view of your security state in AWS and helps you check your environment against security industry standards and best practices\.